 Cottage | 2 bedrooms | sleeps 4

-Five Star Grade Approved by Northern Ireland Tourist Board
+Five Star Grade Approved ( N. Ireland Tourist Board )

-This charming cottage dates back to the 19th century and has recently been renovated to provide spacious, comfortable accommodation with an open plan kitchen and dining hall area leading into a cosy sitting room with gas fire.
+This luxurious and charming 19th century cottage has recently been renovated to provide spacious, comfortable accommodation with an open plan kitchen and dining hall area leading into a cosy sitting room with gas fire.
 The accommodation provides two beautifully furnished bedrooms, one double bedroom (The Oystercatcher) with en suite, and one twin bedroom (The Sandpiper) with separate bathroom.
 A conservatory leading from the dining hall overlooks a well laid out garden.
-The cottage is within walking distance of the town, local shops and restaurants as well as the beach and promenade and is ideally located for visits to the Mountains of Mourne and the Cooley Peninsula.
+The cottage is within easy walking distance of the town, local shops and restaurants as well as the beach and promenade and is ideally located for visits to the Mountains of Mourne and the Cooley Peninsula.

 |Size||Sleeps up to 4, 2 bedrooms|